WMagueta/ExpenseTracker/README.md

 #### Usage
 The program will display a menu of options that you can choose from to add, view, or delete expenses.
 The expenses are stored in a list within the ExpenseTracker    object.
 The program uses the LocalDate class to represent dates, and it validates user input to ensure that it is in the correct format.

-### Contributing
+### Contributing :monkey:
 If you would like to contribute to this project, feel free to fork the repository and submit a pull request with your changes.